 Greece's religious and cultural celebrations inevitably involve a feast and many have their own culinary traditions.

-Red-dyed boiled Easter eggs decorate the tsoureki, a brioche-style bread flavoured with mahlepi (mahaleb cherry kernels) and mastic.
+Red-dyed boiled Easter eggs decorate the tsoureki, a brioche-style bread flavoured with mahlepi (a species of cherry with very small fruit and kernels with an almond flavour) and mastic (the crystallised resin of the mastic tree).
 Saturday night's post-Resurrection Mass supper includes mayiritsa (offal soup), while Easter Sunday sees whole lambs cooking on spits all over the countryside.

 A vasilopita (golden-glazed cake) is cut at midnight on New Year's Eve, giving good fortune to whoever gets the lucky coin inside.